better-ecosystem/better-tor/README.md

 - Root privileges

 ## GUI
-A graphical user interface (GUI) **already exists**, but it is in very early development and has a lot of bugs to be solved.
+A graphical user interface (GUI) is now available and is becoming more stable and usable.
+While still under active development, it provides a friendlier way to use the CLI features.
 The GUI uses this CLI script under the hood to provide a more user-friendly experience.

 ---